 Step-5: Filing of Opposition:

-Any aggrieved party can oppose the trademark and file it to the Registrar in writing along with prescribed fees within four months from the date of the publication/ advertisement of the trademark in the journal.
+Any aggrieved party can oppose the trademark in writing to the Registrar with prescribed fees within four months of the journal publication/advertisement.

 If no opposition is filed within the prescribed period, the application is deemed accepted and registered.

 In case of any opposition, the Registrar will serve the copy of the notice of opposition to the Applicant.
 He has to file the counter reply stating the grounds pf rejecting the oppositions within two months.